nabil-anis/nutbar/README.md

 ## 🔑 Environment Variables

 To run this project, you will need a Google Gemini API key.
-This key should be available as an environment variable named `GEMINI_API_KEY`.
+This key should be available as an environment variable named `API_KEY`.

 ---